mmamaev/timeboard/doc/source/doing_calculations.rst

 Caveats
 -------

-There are two caveats when you instantiate an interval from a calendar period.
+There are a few caveats when you instantiate an interval from a calendar period.

 Period extends beyond timeline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^